 5. How to remove the drain plug from a sink

 Before we can empty out the overflow pipe, we must first remove the drain plug.
 Here’s how to do that:

 Close the plug in the sink completely by pulling up on the plunger behind the faucet that opens and closes the plug.

-- Find the horizontal pivot arm connected to the plug.
-You’ll find it on the upper 90 degree angle joint (“90 degree angle joint 1” in the diagram above), on its back side.
+Find the horizontal pivot arm connected to the plug.
+You’ll find it beneath the sink on the upper 90-degree angle joint (“90-degree angle joint 1” in the photo above), on its back side.
 There will be a metal rod extending from the p-trap up through a hole on the fixture.